Heart Solutions Counseling, PLLC 469-589-4793

 I still had my interest in science and I wasn't working so, like many people I met with this condition, I had time to research ways to heal.
 I saw doctors who specialized in my condition and prescribed nutritional supplements and preservative-free allergy shots.
 I altered my diet.
 I prayed, I meditated.
 I worked on my emotional issues.
 This combined with avoiding most environmental toxins helped, but I was still on disability and living isolated from society.

 Then finally, I found some fascinating science that I could really sink my teeth into.
-I learned about neuroplasticity and how our brains can be rewired to create healthier responses to triggers. â€‹I read books about it and listened to speakers on YouTube, and was sure this could help me, but didn't know how to implement it on my unique set of problems.
+I learned about neuroplasticity and how our brains can be rewired to create healthier responses to triggers.
+I read books about it and listened to speakers on YouTube, and was sure this could help me, but didn't know how to implement it for my unique set of problems.

 After the workshop, I stayed in the home of one of the participants.
 I agreed not to ask her to change anything in her environment – perfume, cleaning products, laundry soap etc. Every time I got afraid of a smell, I had to call someone and tell them I was afraid.
 This wasn't easy, but I kept doing it, and it worked!
 It became clear to me that I had transferred past fears from my relationship and other things to smells.
 Within a few short months, I had moved to Dallas into a regular apartment and had rejoined society.
 My symptoms didn't go away overnight, but I now knew they weren't going to kill me.

-Discovering The Power of Accelearted Resolution Therapy
+Discovering Accelearted Resolution Therapy

 I returned to working and eventually landed a position at a nonprofit working with cancer patients.
 Because of my own experience with life-altering illness and having to depend on government programs to meet my basic needs, I found I was uniquely qualified to bear witness to the fear and pain of the patients I worked with.
 I was humbled and moved by people's willingness to trust me when they were at their worst and put their hearts in my hands.